Artisans: Mia Sabel, Bespoke Leather Design.

 The leather is split down to the required thickness, then cut to the correct width and edges bevelled.
 The tools are sharpened before each use to ensure a clean cut first time, and the thread has to be waxed to increase it’s strength and usability.
 I watched the stitching for some time but couldn’t get my head round it how it worked, but then I don’t understand knitting either!

-Mia makes a wide range of items, from card cases up to custom cases, straps and belts and each is beautifully finished, and she teaches too if you fancy trying your hand.
+Mia makes a wide range of items, from card cases up to custom cases, straps and belts and each is beautifully finished.

 I’d like to say a big thanks to Mia (and Colin) for their time, and please visit Mia's web site